Hensley Filemon Acasio Meulens

 - Height 6' 3", Weight 212 lb.

 Nicknamed "Bam-Bam", Sir Hensley Meulens was the first major leaguer from Curaçao.
 A top New York Yankees, prospect in the late 1980s, he never lived up to his potential but still played seven seasons in the bigs and several more in Japan.
-Currently, he is the San Francisco Giants hitting coach.
+He later became the San Francisco Giants hitting coach.

 Originally a third baseman, Meulens was signed by the Yankees in 1985 and made his pro debut the following summer with the GCL Yankees.
 With the Prince William Yankees in 1987, he hit .300 with 28 home runs and was named Carolina League Player of the Year by Baseball America.
 After splitting 1989 between the Albany-Colonie Yankees and the Columbus Clippers, he earned a late-season call up to New York.
 He made his big league debut on August 23rd, starting at third against the Boston Red Sox, going 1-for-3 with a run scored and his first major league hit coming off Mike Boddicker.
 Overall, in 8 games for the Bronx Bombers that year, he hit .179.